home-assistant/developers.home-assistant/docs/frontend/custom-ui/custom-card-feature.md

 });
 ```

-If you want your feature to better integrate with the default design of home assistant, you can use this CSS variables :
+If you want your feature to better integrate with the default design of home assistant, you can use these CSS variables:

 - `--feature-height`: Recommended height (42px).
 - `--feature-border-radius`: Recommended border radius (12px).
 It be can useful to set button or slider border radius.